phuang1024/phuang1024/no_java.md

   documentation needs examples.
 Luckily, many Python packages have good examples.
 However, JavaDoc, the Java documentation tool, simply generates docs of the methods of each class.
 This makes it difficult to provide good examples.
+* Some people believe that Python is inferior because it depends on C and C++.
+Yes, it is inferior if you don't use the language at all.
+The power of Python is in it's flexibility, as described above.
+Compare two APIs in Java and Python, and see which one is easier to use.

 If you are in a course which teaches Java, I highly recommend you learn C++ and/or Python on the side so you finish the class with useful skills.